High School Equivalency Program - Overview

 HSEP Student Information

-Students participating in the program must have taken the assessment instrument specified by Section 39.023(a) for their grade level before entering the program and must take each grade level assessment instrument administered during the period in which the student is enrolled in the program.
-There is an exception for students in the Texas Youth Commission and those ordered by the court due to failure to attend school.
-A student who has successfully completed the high school equivalency program by earning a GED certificate is entitled to enroll in a public school and to benefit from the Foundation School Program in the same manner as any other students who have not received a high school diploma.
+Students participating in the program must be current in the assessment instrument specified by Section 39.023(a).
+There is an exception for students in the Texas Juvenile Justice system and those ordered by the court due to failure to attend school.
+A student who has successfully completed the high school equivalency program by earning a HSE certificate is entitled to enroll in a public school and to benefit from the Foundation School Program in the same manner as any other students who have not received a high school diploma.

-The Commissioner of Education may revoke a school district’s In-School GED Option Program after consideration of relevant factors, including student performance in state mandated assessment, success rate of participants in the high school equivalency examination, and other criteria adopted by the Commissioner.
+The Commissioner of Education may revoke a school district's In-School GED Option Program (HSEP) after consideration of relevant factors, including student performance, success rate of participants on the high school equivalency examination, and other criteria adopted by the Commissioner.

 School District Requirements for an HSEP: